Jungles & Temples of Thailand

 Day 2 Khao Yai

-Today you leave Bangkok’s city vibes behind and set out for Khao Yai, a small village just three hours from Bangkok.
+Leave Bangkok’s city vibes behind and set out for Khao Yai, a small village just three hours from Bangkok.
 Khao Yai’s dreamy flower fields and rustic architecture create the feeling of a European village right here in Thailand.

 You’ll get the chance to wrap your head around the idea of finally being deep in rural Thailand once you arrive at the resort.
 Then, it’s time to set off for the Wat Tham Sila Thong Temple.
 This Buddhist temple offers more than just a peaceful spot to reflect.
 It’s also prime viewing of the millions of bats enjoying their upside-down slumber inside the Khao Luk Chong bat cave.
 Our guides know all the best spots to see the moment they take flight, emerging from the cave in a sea of flapping wings.